TeomanDeniz/LIBCMT/README.md

 Your ~40KB `.exe` files will become ~100 bytes.
 Crazy, right?

 ## Side Notes
-* For OS/2 16-BIT, use your function's ordinal number to retrieve the function pointer from the dll.
+* For OS/2 16-BIT or AmigaOS-3, use your function's ordinal number to retrieve the function pointer from the dll.
 * Refer to your compiler's documentation for details on compiling dlls.

 ----